Wambyat/mah-notes/App Dev 2/Notes.md

 ##### Arrays

+Mian thing to remember in JS is the all arrays are Objects.
 Arrays are like in python.
 Do whatever u want lmao.

 **Functions**: `list.keys(), list.entries()`.